Easy Teriyaki Venison Stir-Fry with Vegetables

-For this stir fry I used a bottom round roast of a the hind quarter off of a medium sized buck.
+For this stir fry, I used a bottom round roast of the hind quarter of a medium-sized buck.

 How to Identify Cuts of Deer

 Have you ever wondered what all of the different cuts of meat are called?
-Here is a great illustration describing the cuts of meat obtained from a hind quarter of an elk (same thing).
+Here is an excellent illustration describing the cuts of meat obtained from a hind quarter of an elk (same thing).

 See our article Venison Cuts and How to Use Them for more information.
 The bottom round is classically a tougher cut of the back leg.

 This recipe is very forgiving.
 Although you could use a premium cut, like the backstraps, it works just as well for less tender cuts.
-The sirloin, round roasts rump roasts from the back legs are all good candidates.
+The sirloin, round roasts, and rump roasts from the back legs are all good candidates.

 The Secret to Tender Venison Teriyaki Stir Fry?

-Then slice the meat in thin strips, against the grain, very thin!
-Less than 1/4″.
+Then slice the meat into thin strips, against the grain, very thin, less than 1/4 inch.
 If the meat is slightly frozen, it will slice easier.

-You also need an ultra sharp filet knife!
-You don’t want to use a thicker chef’s knife because you won’t be able to get the slices thin enough.
+You also need an ultra-sharp fillet knife.
+You don’t want to use a thicker chef’s knife because it won’t allow you to get the slices thin enough.

 I love to use a wok for stir fries, but you could also just use a frying/ sauté pan.